Mobile menu toggle

 Photo: D. Griffin Jones/Cult of Mac

-The 17e also comes with a number of odd missing features compared to the other models.
+The iPhone 17e also comes with a number of odd missing features compared to other models.

-• The iPhone 17e doesn’t have the 18MP Center Stage front camera that can rotate between portrait and landscape — understandable, as it’s a hardware feature.
+• The iPhone 17e doesn’t come with the 18MP Center Stage front camera that can rotate between portrait and landscape — understandable, as it’s a hardware feature.

 • It doesn’t support Dual Capture, which simultaneously records video from the front and rear cameras.

-• It can’t record videos in Cinematic mode nor Action mode
+• It can’t record videos in Cinematic mode or Action mode

 • Other models have a second-generation Ultra Wideband chip, for precision finding AirTags and other devices.